jaiel666/Mini-InternetBank/README.md

    - Run the development server using `php artisan serve` to start your Mini Internet Bank locally.

 9. **Testing:**
-   - Test your application to ensure all features work as expected.
+   - Test application to ensure all features work as expected.

  ## Commands